 - Log into the support page at http://cx.rightnow.com.

 - Click on the Site Tools link on the top right side of the page.

 - Click the link for Contact Management Tool under the Profile heading (NOTE: This link is only displayed for users with access to Manage Contact privileges.
-If you do not see this link, please contact your organization's Oracle Service Cloud administrator.)
+If you do not see this link, please contact your organization's Oracle B2C Service administrator.)